retr0h/gilt/docs/docs/contributing.md

 ## 1. Setup

 - **Go** - Gilt is written in [Go][].
 We always support the latest two major Go versions, so make sure your version is recent enough.
-- **Node.js** - [Node.js][] is used to host Gilt's documentation server
+- **Node.js** - [Node.js][] is used to host Gilt's documentation server and is
-  and is required if you want to run this server locally.
+  required if you want to run this server locally.

 ## 2. Making changes

 - **Code style** - Try to maintain the existing code style where possible.
 Go code should be formatted by [`gofumpt`][gofumpt] and linted using [`golangci-lint`][golangci-lint].
+Any Markdown or TypeScript files should be formatted and linted by [Prettier][].
 This style is enforced by our CI to ensure that we have a consistent style across the project.
 You can use the `task fmt:check` command to lint the code locally and the `task fmt` command to automatically fix any issues that are found.
 - **Documentation** - Ensure that you add/update any relevant documentation.
 See